 Traversing the airport, I was taken aback at how clean and sparse it was compared to the scenes of chaos portrayed in U.S. media.
-Representatives for the Rio Olympics lingered in areas throughout the building, in head-to-toe bright yellow and green, inquiring with anyone who looked lost.
+Representatives for the Rio Olympics lingered in areas throughout the building, in head-to-toe yellow and green, inquiring with anyone who looked lost.
 When the doors to baggage claim flew open, it was not the crazy, intimidating hysteria I had read about leading up to my trip.
 Just the usual congregation of friends and families waiting to meet loved ones.

 Brazil surprised me from the beginning.

-My driver slogged through Rio traffic for nearly an hour as I flipped through my phrasebook to find the right words.
+My driver slogged through Rio de Janeiro traffic for nearly an hour as I flipped through my phrasebook to find the right words.
 Though he had met me with a sign bearing my name, we quickly discovered that he spoke only Spanish and Portuguese, and I was limited in my local verbiage.
 He pointed out parts of the city as we flew by – the Christ, the central city area, various Olympic venues still in development.
-We agreed that futebol was good and traffic was bad and laughed together as each one of us took turns wading into each other’s language.
+We agreed that futebol was good and traffic was bad, and laughed together as each one of us took turns wading into each other’s language.

-I paused when we arrived at the hotel, looking out at Leme Beach and Copacabana.
-They were as beaches are the world over – white sweeping sands, clusters of folks with towels and accessories planted along the water.
-Except that it was Brazil – the famous beaches of Brazil – where Brazilian flags stood alone waving in the wind as coconut water vendors pulled carts behind them full of ready-to-drink coconuts, and the swimsuits were skimpy on every body at every shape and size.
-Pieces of the upcoming Rio Olympics sprawled on the sand – the beach volleyball venue half-built, a bright blue Rio 2016 tented dome already up and ready to sell all the branded wares.
-The Christ statue on Corcovado – Cristo Redentor – posited high above the cityscape for all to see.
+I paused when we arrived at the hotel, taking in the views of Leme Beach and Copacabana along Rio de Janeiro’s Avenida Atlântica.
+They were similar to beaches the world over – white sweeping sands, clusters of people with towels and accessories planted along the water.
+Except that it was Brazil – the famous beaches of Brazil I had only seen in postcards – where bright green national flags waved in the wind as men peddling drinkable coconuts traversed the route, and swimsuits were tiny no matter the body shape and size.
+Skeletons of the upcoming Rio Olympics sprawled out on the sand – the half-built beach volleyball venue, a light blue Rio 2016 tented dome already up and ready to sell all the branded wares.
+The famous Christ statue on Corcovado – Cristo Redentor – posited high above the cityscape keeping an eye on us all.

 “Rio is a mix of gorgeous nature and the city,” our tour guide, Marcelo Elias of Be Free Tur, explained during our day tour of the city.
 “As a beach city, people are more relaxed, even with all the problems we face every day.
 A lot of foreigners think that Brazil is a ‘nature and party’ country only – that’s far from being truth.
 We also have a lot of history to be seen.
 Of course, the natural attractions are really awesome but the historic sites, like the Largo do Boticário, are also very interesting.”